AiJared/DSA_in_python/README.md

 ### 1. Running Time

 The measure of the *amount of time* it took for an algorithm to run for a given set of values.
-It is used to define time compexity.
+It is used to define **time compexity**.

 There are three ways we can measure how well an algorithm does

-a. **Best Case Scenario** - This is when the algorithm takes *less running time* to complete the task.
+ - a. **Best Case Scenario** - This is when the algorithm takes *less running time* to complete the task.
-b. **Average Case Scenario** - Is the *average running time* an algorithm takes to complete the task.
+ - b. **Average Case Scenario** - Is the *average running time* an algorithm takes to complete the task.
-c. **Worst Case Scenario** - This is the *maximum amount of time* an algorithm can take to complete a task.
+ - c. **Worst Case Scenario** - This is the *maximum amount of time* an algorithm can take to complete a task.

 While going back to the real life scenario of thinking of a number and letting other people guess the correct number, we have already seen how Linear Search can be used to achieve it, now let's see how